The Registration Process

 SPECIALIST ENGINEERING

-Each Registrant is assigned a unique registration number comprised of five to six digits.
+Each Registrant is assigned a unique registration number comprised of comprising five to six digits.
 The first two digits identify the Category of Registration while the other three or four digits constitute a chronological number assigned to the registrant at the time of Registration.

-For example, the number 04-110, indicates that the Engineer is registered in the category of Civil Engineering and his chronological number at the time of registration is 110.
+For example, the number 05-110, indicates that the Engineer is registered in the category of Civil Engineering and his chronological number at the time of registration is 110.
 Currently there are just over 1100 active registrants and the current chronological number of registrants, since the commencement of the registration process in October 1986, following the implementation of the Engineering Professions Act No. 34 of 1985, is just about 1800.

-Category 20 (Specialist Engineering) is reserved for Registration of Engineers who have proven and evidential expertise in any specialised area of Engineering Practice and have applied to be so registered.
+Category 24 (Specialist Engineering) is reserved for Registration of Engineers who have proven and evidential expertise in any specialised area of Engineering Practice and have applied to be so registered.
 Some of the current areas of such registration are Transportation, Geotechnical, Roads/Asphalt, Machinery Lubrication, Building Services, Hydraulic, Drainage, Renewable Energy and Safety among others.

 Practice License Renewal Requirements